 About

-- mathematical modelling of atmospheric phenomena;
+- mathematical modelling of geophysical systems;

 Studies